 Calculating how many miles you can expect to earn on your next flight based on the two main factors -distance and booking class – seems complicated enough.
 But with some programs, this is just the start.
-Nowadays it’s not only important how far you’ve flown but also how much money you’ve spent on your ticket.
-So-called revenue-based mileage calculation seems to take over the frequent traveler industry.
+Nowadays, it’s not only important how far you’ve flown, but also how much money you’ve spent on your ticket.
+So-called revenue-based mileage calculation seems to take over the frequent traveller industry.
 We will try to guide you through the process and give you some tips on how to keep track of your miles.

 How can I earn miles?

-Well, it’s pretty obvious that you can earn miles by flying with an airline of your choice as long as it conducts a frequent flyer program.
+Well, it’s pretty obvious that you can earn miles by flying with an airline of your choice, as long as it conducts a frequent flyer program.
 Since many airlines partner up with competitors to form airline alliances, it’s also possible to collect miles on flights that are operated by other airlines.
-For example, you can sign up for Lufthansa’s Miles and More program and then receive award and tier miles for flights with their partners Air Canada or Aegean Airlines.
-That said, you have to choose one program that your miles shall be credited to and can’t bag your miles multiple times.
+For example, you can sign up for Lufthansa’s Miles&More program and then receive award and tier miles for flights with their partners Air Canada or Aegean Airlines.
+That said, you have to choose one program that your miles shall be credited to and can’t credit a flight at multiple programs.

 There are three major airline alliances that you should know about:

-- Star Alliance (Lufthansa, Swiss, Austrian Airlines, United, LOT …)
+- Star Alliance (Lufthansa, Swiss, United, Singapore Airlines …)

-- Oneworld (Air Berlin, British Airways, American Airlines …)
+- Oneworld (Iberia, Qatar Airways, British Airways, American Airlines …)

 How to calculate how many miles you’ll receive

-Until a few years ago it had been pretty clear: your award miles where calculated based on the booking class and the distance flown.
-As already mentioned, meanwhile many airlines adopted a new system.
-In addition to the two known factors, a new coefficient is crucial for the miles you’ll earn: the sales price.
-Meaning that the more expensive your ticket is, the more miles you’ll receive.
+Until a few years ago, it had been pretty clear: your award miles were calculated based on the booking class and the distance flown.
+As already mentioned, meanwhile, many airlines adopted a new system.
+In addition to the two known factors, a new coefficient is crucial for the miles you’ll earn: the ticket price, meaning that the more expensive your ticket is, the more miles you’ll receive.
 Since this is often only the case for award miles and not for tier miles, it adds some more complexity.